Josh Conklin

-Josh Conklin (born June 19, 1979) is an American college football coach.
+Josh Conklin (born June 19, 1979) is an American college football coach who is currently a senior defensive analyst for the Virginia Tech Hokies.
 He served as head football coach of Wofford College in Spartanburg, South Carolina from 2018 until midway through the 2022 season.
 Conklin served as the defensive coordinator at the University of Pittsburgh from 2015 to 2017.
 He played college football at Dakota State College in Madison, South Dakota.

-Conklin and Wofford parted ways five games in to the 2022 season after the Terriers got off to an 0–5 start.
+Conklin and Wofford parted ways after the first five games of the 2022 season, all of which the Terriers lost.